luxonis/luxonis-train/README.md

 ## 🌟 Overview

 Luxonis Training Framework (`LuxonisTrain`) is a flexible and easy-to-use tool for training deep learning models.
-It is built on top of PyTorch Lightning and provides a simple interface for training, testing, and exporting models.
+It is built on top of `PyTorch Lightning` and provides a simple interface for training, testing, and exporting models.

-- **No Code Approach:** No coding skills required to use `LuxonisTrain`.
+- **No Code Approach:** No coding skills are required to use `LuxonisTrain`.
 All you need to do is to define a simple configuration file in a user-friendly `YAML` format.
 - **Simplicity:** You can jump right in using our set of predefined configuration files for most common computer vision tasks.
 - **Extensibility:** Define your custom components using an easy-to-use Python API that does the heavy lifting for you.
-- **Built for the Edge:** `LuxonisTrain` was built with edge devices in mind, deploying neural models was never this easy!
+- **Built for the Edge:** `LuxonisTrain` was built with edge devices in mind, focusing on optimal architectures to run with limited compute.

 > \[!WARNING\]
 > **The project is in a beta state and might be unstable or contain bugs - please report any feedback.**